masq/Blog/making-something-from-nothing.md

 ```
 48 65 6c 6c 6f 2c 20 72 65 61 64 65 72 21
 ```
+_Figure 8: The phrase "Hello, reader!" displayed as hexadecimal._

 mean "Hello, reader!" if we interpret it as ascii, we can also have those bytes mean something else in different CPU languages, called machine languages,